johnshaff/Azure-Virtual-Machine/linux/README.md

 ### `linux-apache-vm.ps1`

 This script automates the deployment of a Debian 11 Linux Virtual Machine (VM) on Azure.
 It creates the VM, configures networking to allow HTTP traffic on port 80, and installs the Apache2 web server on the VM.

+## Linux VM Agent (LVM) Scripts

+### `lvm-list-extensions.ps1`

+This script lists all available Azure Linux Extensions and first gives you the latest version of each, and then list all other versions.

+### `lvm-list-extensions.ps1`

+This script lists all available Azure Linux Extensions and first gives you the latest version of each, and then list all other versions.